AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

-{\bf Attack channels.} We consider two attack channels: exposed APIs and over-the-air.
+\fu{4)} {\bf Attack channels.} We consider two attack channels: exposed APIs and over-the-air.
 For target \smodelnames with exposed APIs, the adversary can attack them by uploading audio files.
-For \smodelnames deployed into some application and hardware device without any exposed APIs, the jailbreak audio is played by loudspeakers, transmitted through the air channel, and received by microphones.
-The over-the-air attack faces an additional challenge that various distortions through this process may impact the attack effectiveness~\cite{AS2T,QFA2SR}.
+For \smodelnames deployed in applications and hardware devices without exposed APIs, jailbreak audio is played by loudspeakers, transmitted through the air channel, and received by microphones.
+Over-the-air attacks face an additional challenge that various distortions in this channel undermine attack effectiveness~\cite{AS2T,QFA2SR}.